sculptor/sculptor.github.io/_posts/2010-06-10-improving-developer-productivity-with-sculptor.md

 ## Overview

 Sculptor is a simple and powerful code generation platform, which provides a quick start to [Model Driven Software Development](http://www.voelter.de/mdsd-book/) (MDSD).
 When using Sculptor you can focus on the business domain, instead of technical details.
-You can use the concepts from [Domain-Driven Design](http://domaindrivendesign.org/books/)(DDD) in the textual Domain Specific Language (DSL).
-Sculptor uses [XText](http://www.eclipse.org/Xtext/) and [XPand](http://wiki.eclipse.org/Xpand) to parse the DSL and generate high quality Java code and configuration.
+You can use the concepts from [Domain-Driven Design](http://domaindrivendesign.org/books/) (DDD) in the textual Domain Specific Language (DSL).
+Sculptor uses [Xtext](http://www.eclipse.org/Xtext/) to parse the DSL and generate high quality Java code and configuration.
 The generated code is based on well-known frameworks, such as Spring, Hibernate and Java EE.

 ![Overview](/images/2010-06-10-improving-developer-productivity-with-sculptor/sculptor_overview5.png) \\
 <small>_Figure 1.
 Overview of Sculptor_</small>